readthedocs/readthedocs.org/docs/user/guides/set-up-single-sign-on-saml.rst

 User setup
 ~~~~~~~~~~

-Using this setup, all users who have access to the configured Okta application will automatically join to your organization when they sign up.
+Using this setup, all users who have access to the configured Okta application will automatically join to your Read the Docs organization when they sign up.
 Existing users will not be automatically joined to the organization.

 You can still add outside collaborators and manage their access.